 Example: Enter “http://blog.website.com ” to target all blog pages.

-This option can be used if you’d like to target pages that contain specific word or phrase.
+This option can be used if you’d like to target pages that contain specific words or phrases.

 For example, you can see what subscribers visited your “/shop” page.